core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

   In real-world deployments, an EST server issuing public-key certificates may reside outside a constrained network that includes devices acting as EST clients.
 In particular, the EST clients are expected to support only CoAP, while the EST server in a non-constrained network is expected to support only HTTP.
 This requires a CoAP-to-HTTP proxy to be deployed between the EST clients and the EST server, in order to map CoAP messages with HTTP messages across the two networks.

   Even in such a scenario, the EST server and every EST client can still effectively use OSCORE to protect their communications end-to-end.
 At the same time, it is desirable to have an additional secure association between the EST client and the CoAP-to-HTTP proxy, especially in order for the proxy to identify the EST client before forwarding EST messages out of the CoAP boundary of the constrained network and towards the EST server.

-* A proxy may be deployed to act as an entry point to a firewalled network that only authenticated clients can join.
-In particular, authentication can rely on the secure communication association used between a client and the proxy.
-If the proxy could share a different OSCORE Security Context with each different client, then the proxy can rely on it to identify a client before forwarding messages from that client to other members of the firewalled network.

 * The approach defined in this document does not pose a limit to the number of OSCORE protections applied to the same CoAP message.